helloworld1973/DGDATA/README.md

 ### Utilities

 - `gen_model/utils/util.py`: Provides helper functions for logging, formatting, and setting random seeds.

+### Data process

+- `OPPT_get_features_samples.py`: reads the OPPT dataset, selects specific activities and sensor channels, and extracts data for a source user and a target user

+- `PAMAP2_get_features_samples.py`: reads the PAMAP2 dataset, selects specific activities and sensor channels, and extracts data for a source user and a target user

+- `DSADS_get_features_samples.py`: reads the DSADS dataset, selects specific activities and sensor channels, and extracts data for a source user and a target user

 # Hyperparameters
 The hyperparameters used in the model can significantly impact performance.
 Here are the key hyperparameters and their default values: